zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 According to Eqn.
-11.7 and 11.9, using the natural unit convention,
+11.7 and 11.9, using the system of natural units,

 $$ \tag{1x.3}
 	\nabla' \times \nabla' \times \bm{E}(\bm{r'}, \omega)